EthanPadden/Perrys-Messaging-Service/README.md

 * I did not manage to configure the response properly using the API gateway
 * In some of the other endpoints, this was done using the Lambda proxy
 * However, this endpoint does not use this - resulting in the body being returned as a string of JSON
+* Also, check do users exist in the database with those userIds.
+If not, return an error message.

 *POST   /messages/updatemessage*
 * Parameters: